Here’s a collection of some of our favourite purchases that will actually save you money in the long run (and make life easier in many cases too!)

 3. A monthly public transport ticket

-The new €2 90-min fare has been a game changer for public transport.
+The new €2 90-min fare has been a game changer for public transport in Ireland.

 But if you're a regular transport user it might make sense to buy an unlimited monthly or annual ticket instead.